Dear Lovely Ones,

 Hi lovely ones,

-They deliver ladies etiquette with great sincerity, wit and the aplomb of seasoned performers.
-I truly loved every surprise we encountered through the show.
-All done very “lady like” and shared with a genuine love of their audience, whom they engaged with regularly.
+truly loved every surprise we encountered through the show.
+All done very “lady like” and shared with a

-I can say, without favour, I really enjoyed every moment of this experience.
-I got to belly laugh enough to feel I’d had a workout.
-I also felt rather alive, like I’d been hypnotised for the hour into another world.
-I had so much energy after the show I could have pushed my car home.
+rather alive, like I’d been hypnotised for the hour into another world.
+I had so much energy after the show I could

-I believe we have it good here in Adelaide and the fringe is about showcasing one’s entertainment skills to the max.
-The finesse of Tessa and Marianne, along with their energy, swept us away from the daily drearies of life.
+about showcasing one’s entertainment skills to the max.
+The finesse of Tessa and Marianne, along with

-So, if you’re not sure who to go see this fringe, just make sure you see the season of CafĂ© O’Lait Cabaret before they go home.
+sure you see the season of Café O’Lait Cabaret before they go home.
 You will love every minute!

 Tickets for their shows are via Adelaide Fringe website (click on this link)